Vyvanse vs Adderall: What’s the Difference?

 Dosage Amounts and Types

 Adderall IR (tablet form) and Adderall XR (capsule form) come in six different dosages that range from 5mg to 30mg.
-Vyvanse is available in capsules and chewable forms and dosages come in an even larger range, spanning from 10 to 70 mg.
-Everyone responds differently to medications that’s why doctors typically start with lower doses when first prescribing these drugs so they can slowly adjust the dosage until it meets your specific needs.
+Vyvanse is available in capsules and chewable tablets and dosages come in an even larger range, spanning from 10 to 70 mg.

 The Cost of the Medication

-Adderall and Vyvanse are the two most popular brand names when it comes to ADHD medications.
-A month’s supply without insurance can cost anywhere from $150 to $400 depending on specifics like frequencies and doses.
-Fortunately for those watching their wallets, generic versions of Adderall known as ‘mixed amphetamine salts’ offer a considerably cheaper alternative.
+Fortunately for those watching their wallets, generic versions of Adderall IR and Adderall XR known as ‘mixed amphetamine salts’ offer a considerably cheaper alternative.
 However, not all individuals find them equally effective compared to brand-name drugs.

 Meanwhile, for individuals prescribed Vyvanse, it’s unavailable in its generic form.
 This is because Vyvanse has only been approved by the FDA as of 2007.
 Online pharmacies might market some medications as “Vyvanse alternatives,” but be aware that these forms lack official approval potentially making them unsafe options.
 Ultimately it falls upon each individual and their doctor considering ADHD medication to consider factors such as price before determining what drug best suits their needs.